What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 If you don’t already know, the Italian translation for dogs is cani.

 Now, how would you translate dogs in this sentence?
-With or without a definite article?
+With or without the definite article?

 English nouns don’t need an article in this case.
 Italian nouns do.